subconsciousnetwork/subtext/specification.md

 However, parsers SHOULD NOT discard blank blocks.
 Instead, they SHOULD preserve them in the source representation, so that they may be written back out as blank lines when rendering markup.

-When parsing blank lines are defined as a [Universal Newline](#universal-newlines) that was preceded by either another Universal Newline, or BOF, a notional code point that represents the beginning of input.
+When parsing, blank lines are defined as a [Universal Newline](#universal-newlines) that was preceded by either another Universal Newline, or START, a notional code point that represents the beginning of input.

 Examples of blank lines (since space characters are invisible, the following examples are described using escape characters):